About NCWQ Inc

 Link with the women of Australia and the International Council of Women through the National Council of Women of Australia and contribute to the implementation of their plans of action and policies.

-2. Nominate to be part of the Management Committee or the panel of Advisers.
+- Nominate to be part of the Management Committee or Advisers panel.